 Last year I paid for an online exercise app, which surprise surprise I don't now use!
 I thought it was a one off payment, but no.....there it was in my recurring payments in Paypal.
 I cancelled that pretty quickly!!
 So a top tip is check Paypal for recurring payments!!

-Do the same for direct debits as you did with subscriptions.
+Do a review of your direct debits.
 Some will be essential like your water, utilities and other bills.
 Are there others there that you don't need?
 When I was really short of money I cut the direct debits back to the bare minimum.
 I also found it more flexible to pay some bills when I knew the money was there rather than paying by direct debit, but if you do this still keep on top of the bills.

 Have No Spend Days

 See if you can go a day without spending any money at all, then try to see how many days you can do in a week!
-Including all those coffees, sandwiches and snacks!
+Including all those coffees, sandwiches and snacks that you buy when you are out and about.
 It is surprising what you can cut out when you are going for a no spend day!

 Pay Off your Debts